Unaudited Financial Statements And Dividend Announcement For The Full Year Ended 31 December 2017

 REVIEW OF STATEMENT OF CASH FLOWS

-The Group had minimised its capital expenditure in response to the weak demands in the oil and gas industry and hence, recorded minimal investing actitivities of $1.0 million for 9M2017.
+The Group had minimised its capital expenditure in response to weak demands in the oil and gas industry and hence, recorded minimal investing activities of $3.0 million for FY2017.
 The marginal capital expenditure mainly relates to the Energy segment for its expansion of services to customers.